-Wouldn’t it be great to be able to tell someone they’ve been identified as a high potential.
+Admittedly it can be a great feeling to tell someone they’ve been identified as a high potential.
 Prestige.
 Development opportunities.
 Future leader of the company.

 But being a high potential mainly means you’re part of a special selection process.
 Some make it one level, maybe two.
 Most don’t make it farther.

 My recommendation: keep the information to yourself.
-Here are four reasons.
+Here are three additional reasons.

 People Disqualify Themselves Unnecessarily

 If they know they’ve been identified as high potentials, some people become more cautious than they should be and make poor decisions.
 Others act as if they’re already the heir apparent.
 That also can lead to poor decisions and it can negatively impact relationships with co-workers.
 Either behavior can kill someone’s chances.
 Some would argue it’s good to find this out early; others would argue that experience over time and increased maturity would have taken care of the issue.